 Private View: Thursday 15 May 2014, 6.30-8.30pm

 The paintings, drawings and prints that make up A David Bomberg Legacy – The Sarah Rose Collection offer a significant resource for research.
-A small selection are at the core of the interim summer show, for which the gallery has become a space for study and investigation.
+A small selection were at the core of the interim summer show, for which the gallery became a space for study and investigation.

-Visitors are invited to learn about some of the experiences and influences that shaped the careers of artists Dennis Creffield, Cliff Holden, Edna Mann, Dorothy Mead, and Miles Richmond.
-Two works by each artist are complemented by a timeline, an interactive website and sound recordings of oral histories from the British Library Sound Archive and direct from family and peers.
+Visitors were invited to learn about some of the experiences and influences that shaped the careers of artists Dennis Creffield, Cliff Holden, Edna Mann, Dorothy Mead, and Miles Richmond.
+Two works by each artist were complemented by a timeline, an interactive website and sound recordings of oral histories from the British Library Sound Archive and direct from family and peers.